-Investment Manager's Report (continued) For the year ended 31 December 2024
+Investment Manager's Report (continued)

 Macro and Corporate Governance update

 In our 2024 Half Yearly Report, we mentioned that investors might gain more clarity on South Korea's Corporate Value-Up Programme (CVUP) by the end of the year.
 However, despite some periods of optimism, the CVUP still lacks clarity and effectiveness.
 A large part of this was due to increased political turmoil in South Korea towards the end of 2024.